PoliJun/learn-css/NOTES.md

 }
 ```

+> **Tips**:
+>
+> Set background color in container, then set background image in hero, then you can see a filter effect.

 ### `background` shorthand

 There are bunch of shorthands without dash, just one `background` property, values separated by comma.